 No two trips to the wilderness are the same.
 The colors and textures in the rock formations within the wilderness constantly change with variations in the light and weather, creating a magical landscape that is just as cool as it looks in pictures.

-wavelength of extreme ultraviolet light) on Jan.
+The new year started off active for our nearest star, with the sun shooting off two solar flares (seen here in a wavelength of extreme ultraviolet light) on Jan.
 2. The following week, on Jan.
 7, the sun unleashed the first major solar flare of 2014, an intense X1.2-class outburst, according to NASA.

 X-class flares are the most powerful type of solar flares that can erupt from the sun.
 There are also two weaker categories: M-class flares, which are considered medium strength but still powerful, and C-class flares, which are the weakest types of sun storms.